 Start the week by keeping your Objectives in mind and then write out 3-7 relevant plans and initiatives you can work on to help reach them.

 As you finish the week and complete your plans, go back to your OKRs and update them.
-It is also possible to review what everyone else accomplished and see how the company is moving forward.
+You can also possible to review what everyone else accomplished.
+And see how the company is moving forward.

 Using OKRs and Weekly Planning together lets your team focus while keeping Objectives in mind.

-The success of those Objectives increases when Weekly Planning is actively used since people will review and update their OKRs more frequently and you can get an instant status overview of all the weekly activities planned for your team and quickly identify if any problems occur.
+The success of those Objectives increases when Weekly Reporting is actively used.
+Since people will review and update their OKRs more frequently.
+And you can get an instant status overview of all the weekly activities planned for your team and quickly identify if any problems occur.